27nsg6x892-afk/online-retail-customer-segmentation/README.md

 The project uses online retail transaction data.

-The full dataset may be excluded from this repository because of file size limitations.
-A small sample dataset can be included only to show the expected data structure.
+The full dataset is not included in this repository because of file size limitations.
+A small sample dataset is included in the `sample_data/` folder only to show the expected data structure.

 Expected data may include columns such as: